dweichert/Ddate/README.md

 will be returned in a format specified by the string.
 This mechanism works similarly to the format string mechanism of date(), only almost completely differently.

+The third argument is a string serving as a locale identifier.
+Currently 'en' (for English) and 'de' (for German) are supported by standard formatters shipped with the library.
+English is the fallback should no locale be specified.

 #### Examples